Faith Lutheran Church-Celebrating 60 years of ministry

 Faith’s sanctuary was dedicated on the third Sunday after the Epiphany and the Conversion of St. Paul; January 25, 1976.

-In 2003 the congregation decided to expand yet again.
-Through Strategic Ministry Planning Faith’s congregation decided to raze the ageing Fellowship Hall and build a multi purpose building in it’s place.
 The Frank E. Michel Family Life Center has a gymnasium, kitchen, multipurpose room, library and four classrooms.
 It can also be used as a shelter for the community when times of emergency.
+It was built for the community to use and enjoy.
 Groundbreaking services for the Frank E. Michel Family Life Center were held on December 3, 2006 and the building was dedicated on December, 30 2007.